 - I recommend refrigerating the cake after it is completely cool.
 It keeps fresh, covered with plastic foil, for a few days in the fridge.
 The cake tastes great cold and will hold its shape better.

 The secret of extra delicious German Streusel is to make them bigger.
 Use your hands and rub the dough between your fingers, press the smaller crumbs together and sprinkle them over the cake.
-Make sure to watch the video below to see step-by-step how easy it is to make this cake and how the streusel should lool like.

 Looking for more Streusel-topped desserts?